+Detail:

+Used at entry then annually: Requires the program to collect form LIC 701 (or equivalent) at the child's entry into the program and annually or at the beginning of each program year.

+Conducts (or collects) screening: If vision and hearing screening are used as the method of meeting this standard, programs may:

+- Use information from a doctor's or specialist's screening - Conduct vision and health screenings at the site - Use information from a doctor/specialist and conduct vision and health screening at the site

+In instances where the site has difficulty meeting the annual requirements for one or more returning children (after collection of Health Screening Form LIC 701 upon entry), monitors may accept one or both of the following forms of evidence of health screening during subsequent years of a child's attendance:

-Element 2.
-Developmental and He alth Screenings Point Indicator Detail attendance: Parent "opt-out" form or equivalent evidence that parent denied resubmittal of Health Screening Form and/or denied screening Detailed documentation of repeated attempts to obtain Health Screening Form and/or parent consent when conducting file review 3 POINTS Program works with families to screen all children using a valid and reliable child screening A partial list of valid and reliable child screening tools is below.
+- Parent "opt-out" form or equivalent evidence that parent denied resubmittal of Health Screening Form and/or denied screening - Detailed documentation of repeated attempts to obtain Health Screening Form and/or parent consent when conducting file review

+Indicator: Program works with families to screen all children using a valid and reliable child screening tool at entry and as indicated by results thereafter AND

+Meets criteria for Point Value 2

+Detail: Below is partial list of valid and reliable child screening tools.
 Other tools are acceptable at the discretion of the consortium with documentation of validity and reliability.

+Partial List:

+- Mullen Scales of Early Learning

+- DIAL 3

+- Ages and Stages Questionnaire (ASQ)

+- ESP: Early Screening Profiles

+- ESI-R (Early Screening Inventory)

+- Denver II

-Partial List: tool at entry and as Mullen Scales of Early Learning indicated by results thereafter • DIAL 3 AND Ages and Stages Questionnaire (ASQ) Meets criteria from ESP: Early Screening Profiles point level 2 ESI-R (Early Screening Inventory) Denver II Parents Evaluation of Developmental Status Parents Evaluation of Developmental Status - Developmental Milestones Battelle Developmental Inventory Screening Test Learning Accomplishment Profile-Diagnostic Screens As indicated by the results thereafter refers to the actions taken by the program to refer families to additional resources based on the results of the screening tool.
-Beginning at this point value, both centers and family child care homes must use a developmental screening tool or produce proof of one of the items below: IFSP/IEP Evidence of screening in another venue (must have actual screen or documented results)
+- Parents Evaluation of Developmental Status

+- Parents Evaluation of Developmental Status Developmental Milestones

+- Battelle Developmental Inventory Screening Test

+- Learning Accomplishment Profile-Diagnostic Screens

+As indicated by the results thereafter, refers to the actions taken by the program to refer families to additional resources based on the results of the screening tool.

+Beginning at this point value, both centers and family child care homes must use a developmental screening tool or produce proof of one of the items below:

-Element 2.
-Developmental and He alth Screenings Point Indicator Detail Parent "opt-out" form or equivalent evidence that parent denied screening Detailed documentation of repeated attempts to obtain parental consent when conducting file review In addition to providing evidence through the file review process that 100 percent of children are screened, the site must provide evidence for how the screening and referral process works at the site level.
-4 POINTS Program works with families to ensure screening of all children using the ASQ at entry and as indicated by results thereafter AND Meets criteria from point level 2 Program works with families means: Families are engaged in the screening process.
-Results are shared with the family in a confidential and supportive manner.
-Program staff use screening results to refer families to the appropriate agencies for further assessment, such as the local Regional Center, school district, and/or other resources.
+- IFSP/IEP - Evidence of screening in another venue (must have actual screen or documented results) - Parent "opt-out" form or equivalent evidence that parent denied screening - Detailed documentation of repeated attempts to obtain parental consent when conducting file review

+In addition to providing evidence through the file review process that 100 percent of children are screened, the site must provide evidence for how the screening and referral process works at the site level.

+Indicator: Program works with families to ensure screening of all children using the ASQ at entry and as indicated by results thereafter AND

+Meets criteria from Point Value 2

+Detail: Program works with families means:

+- Families are engaged in the screening process. - Results are shared with the family in a confidential and supportive manner. - Program staff use screening results to refer families to the appropriate agencies for further assessment, such as the local Regional Center, school district, and/or other resources.

 For definitions of ASQ, see glossary.

-5 POINTS Program works with families to ensure screening of all children using the ASQ & ASQ-SE, if indicated, at entry, then as indicated by results thereafter AND Program staff use children's screening results to make referrals, implement intervention strategies, and adaptations as appropriate AND Meets criteria from point level 2 For definition of Ages and Stages Questionnaire-Social Emotional (ASQ-SE), see glossary.
+Indicator: Program works with families to ensure screening of all children using the ASQ & ASQ-SE, if indicated, at entry, then as indicated by results thereafter AND

+Program staff use children's screening results to make referrals, implement intervention strategies, and adaptations as appropriate AND

+Meets criteria for Point Value 2

+Detail: For definition of Ages and Stages Questionnaire-Social Emotional (ASQ-SE), see glossary.

+"If indicated" is a local decision acting in the best interest of the child.